luizalaquini/luizalaquini/README.md

  - 👩🏼‍💻 Data Scientist at MadeinWeb

- - 📚 Mastering in Data Science and Analytics
+ - 📚 Mastering in Data Science and Analytics at USP

- - 🎓 Computer Engineer graduated from UFES.
+ - 🎓 Computer Engineer graduated at UFES

  - 🌱 Generative IA enthusiast